Theatre group 'very angry' over register office sale

 Cabinet member for corporate resources Norman Pickthall said: "Sufficient economic and social benefits are also needed to justify any investment, or lost income."

-He said the benefits listed by the group were not sufficient to "outweigh" offers received from other bidders.'Up in arms'
+He said the benefits listed by the group were not sufficient to "outweigh" offers received from other bidders.

 The council said "professional advice" suggested the site was not suitable for a theatre development and has offered to work with the theatre group to identify alternatives.